Température de couleur expliquée (Kelvin) : Lumière chaude vs. lumière froide

 • Adjustable lighting, such as smart bulbs, allows you to adapt to each activity.

-LED technology now allows you to go further with variable color temperature bulbs.
-By modulating the warmth of the light according to the moment or mood, you can completely personalize your environment.
+LED technology now allows us to go even further thanks to variable color temperature bulbs.
+By adjusting the warmth of the light according to the time of day or your mood, you can completely personalize your environment.

 • LED strips or connected bulbs offer simple settings (via smartphone or switch).